jonlinnell/london-travel-frontend/README.md

 # london-travel
 ## Description
 A unified app for displaying travel information.
-Designed to LU London.
+Designed primarily for LU London.